StyraInc/opa-csharp/README.md

 ### Default Rule

-For evaluating the default rule (configured with your OPA service), use `evaluateDefault`. `input` is optional, and left out in this example:
+For evaluating the default rule (configured with your OPA service), use `EvaluateDefault`. `input` is optional, and left out in this example:

 ```csharp
 using Styra.Opa;